 IMAGERY AND ENERGY CREATE ALIGNMENT AND STRENGTH

 Karen Michaels has been a licensed massage therapist for 35 years, is a Movement Educator, certified Embodyoga teacher, and the developer of Dynamic Balanced Movement.
 Trained originally as a modern dancer, Karen has studied ballet extensively and holds a BFA from the Boston Conservatory of Music.
-Karen has been teaching dance/movement in the Pioneer Valley area since 2004.
+Karen has been teaching dance/movement to all ages in the Pioneer Valley area since 2004.

 Individual attention and support is given to each student, encouraging focus and presence, and creating an environment where students feel safe to explore and challenge themselves.

 All movement classes, functional movement, and postural re-patterning sessions are taught from the perspective of Dynamic Balanced Movement, with attention to musicality (when applicable) and incorporating imagery and practicality within the modality of the class/session.
 "Experiential Explorations" is an integral part of how I teach/work with students/clients.

 Dynamic Balanced Movement can be experienced in different settings: individual bodywork sessions, individual conditioning/functional movement/postural re-patterning sessions, group classes - correctives, dance, yoga, conditioning, or Dynamic Balanced Movement classes with a specific focus (i.e., (Dynamic Balanced Movement: Back Pain, or Dynamic Balanced Movement: Basic Yoga Asanas).

 See "Movement" page, "Dynamic Balanced Movement" for more information.

 Therapeutic Movement is also offered in small group class format.
 Contact me directly if you are interested.